predosoares/information-systems-bachelor/README.md

 # information-systems-bachelor
-My repositories for the projects made during my degree in information systems at PUC-Rio (2017 - the moment)
+My repository for the projects made during my degree in information systems at PUC-Rio (2017 - the moment)